sumaiyakona/kioptrix-full-walkthrough/README.md

 ![image](https://user-images.githubusercontent.com/31168741/199956826-b0d40c64-76a1-4613-9d9e-53a2558bf5a1.png)
 ![image](https://user-images.githubusercontent.com/31168741/199956839-8d3fcf3d-aca3-42f5-b80f-162f3137408f.png)

-We try to find out mysql credentials as well.
+We try to find out **mysql** credentials as well.

 ![image](https://user-images.githubusercontent.com/31168741/199956901-ace08953-7d77-4f35-9c5d-92e2e31eecbb.png)
 ![image](https://user-images.githubusercontent.com/31168741/199956927-33a0d7e7-7f9f-46c4-a12f-37fb3542c5b3.png)
 ![image](https://user-images.githubusercontent.com/31168741/199956952-6ae6802a-b497-4445-a7d1-d2cbd3ea8949.png)

-Seems we succeed.
-The hash values can be decrypted by any online decoder or command tools such hashcat or john the ripper.
+Seems we succeeded.
+The hash values can be decrypted by any online decoder or command tools such as *hashcat* or *john the ripper*.

 ![image](https://user-images.githubusercontent.com/31168741/199957016-c9891e60-21c0-4afe-a4ec-426ec47c3ff7.png)

 Logging in phpmyadmin seems like:

 ![image](https://user-images.githubusercontent.com/31168741/199957067-28294548-1457-4a0e-8524-475bafc4c8a9.png)

+Although we managed to get the userid and passwords by sqlmap previously, we could use this too.

 ![image](https://user-images.githubusercontent.com/31168741/199957102-30be9ce6-0911-4baa-a3ab-6201b76e420a.png)

-Now logging into the machine through ssh, we find some error which later has been solved by using the below command. -oHostKeyAlgorithms=+ssh-dss
+Now logging into the machine through ssh, we find some error which later has been solved by using the command: ***-oHostKeyAlgorithms=+ssh-dss*** as shown below.

 ![image](https://user-images.githubusercontent.com/31168741/199957169-140446a0-1d68-445b-83c0-643697469c57.png)

+We first log into the **dreg** user and see what permission we have as root by typing `sudo -l`.

 ![image](https://user-images.githubusercontent.com/31168741/199957184-2699b5a6-56d4-4010-898b-d97c8bf6b29e.png)

+Oops none!

 ![image](https://user-images.githubusercontent.com/31168741/199957202-d3eba19e-7aef-4faa-b90e-5f0c0372af3b.png)

+Switching to the other user, we read CompanyPolicy.README from the /home/loneferret directory and as per the instruction, issued the sudo ht command.

 ![image](https://user-images.githubusercontent.com/31168741/199957221-4569a06d-ba01-4be1-b54f-471fea659147.png)
 ![image](https://user-images.githubusercontent.com/31168741/199957234-862ae621-1a0c-467d-b60a-f5c9a3529716.png)
 ![image](https://user-images.githubusercontent.com/31168741/199957253-f9d08b6d-6660-489b-9ff7-4f5320d6181c.png)